trinerosep/gmt/README.md

 # Testing GMT design template

-Template will be used in CMS, need to test responsiveness and also browser compatibility
+Template will be used in CMS, need to test responsiveness and browser compatibility

 ## Chrome